carsontbutler/scrum-board/README.md

-This is a bug tracking board for scrum/agile development.
+ **Description**

-It is a single page application that allows users to create and track tickets for multiple boards within multiple organizations.
+ Bug tracking board for scrum/agile development.
+This is a single page application that allows users to create and track tickets for multiple boards within multiple organizations.